 DEES offers a mentorship program that pairs our graduate students and undergraduate students together.
 This program aims to assist students academically, professionally, and personally.
 If a student is interested in getting matched with a graduate mentor, they can contact the UPM.

 For students seeking help finding internships/research opportunities, they can schedule appointments with the DUS or UPM.
-As a starting step, they can also browse the list of affiliated and non-affiliated institutes and organizations that offer these opportunities.
+As a starting step, they can also browse the list of affiliated and non-affiliated institutes and organizations, and current opportunities.

 If a student is struggling with any facet of their undergrad education or experience, there are a multitude of resources to available to them.
 Besides going to your personal academic adviser, students can also reach out to the DEES DUS or UPM and schedule appointments to meet with them in private.